cartheur/aiventure-eami/paper/README.md

 ## The paper

 The immediate output-goal of this project is to generate an analytical paper on the Heiserman Alpha-Beta behaviours to other kinds of currently-existing techniques.
 A performance and telelogical comparision.
 Target is techArxiv for the IEEE.
 Arxiv too but a publisher would be better.

+This will be one of three papers.

 ## The publisher